Kytalyk National Park: Topography

 The park is in the Yana-Indigirka Lowland region on the northern coast of Yakutia.
 The ground, averaging 50–80 meters above sea-level, is distorted by the effects of water and ice in the soil: thermokarst, pingos, baydzharakhs, alas depressions, sinkholes, and peat bogs.
-Because water cannot evaporate, the soil is marshy and waterlogged.
+Because body of water cannot evaporate, the soil is marshy and waterlogged.
 Thawing occurs from mid-June to mid-September, with the depth of seasonal soil thawing varying from 0.2 to 1.8 meters.

 Ecoregion and climate

 The park is in the Northeast Siberian coastal tundra ecoregion.

 The climate of the park is Tundra climate (Köppen climate classification ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).

 Plants and animals

 With shallow permafrost soils and a growing season of only 60–90 days, the flora is limited to plants adapted to the Arctic coastal tundra.
 The dominant species of the saline meadows are Puccinellia phryganodes (a salt grass), Carex subspathacea (Hoppner's sedge), Cochlearia arctica (an Arctic species of scurvy-grass), and Stellaria humifusa (Saltmarsh starwort).
 Sphagnum (Mosses) cover up to 50% of the terrain, represented by over 100 species.
 70 species of lichen are present, with the most common being Cetraria cocullata.
 The park has recorded 221 species of vascular plants, with the herbaceous cover reaching only an average of 25 cm in height.